neutmute/chocolatey-vs/README.md

 - `$env:visualStudio:setupFolder="D:\vs2015\"`

 ## Contributions
 Contributions are welcome.

-Please raise an issue for discussion before submitting a PR.
+- Please raise an issue for discussion before submitting a PR.
+- PR's should request merge into `develop` branch
+- `master` branch is reserved for myget builds that push to chocolatey

 ## Credits
 Packages previously created and maintained by